josephbeuysmum/Dertisch/README.md

 All `Dertisch` model classes have `DTOrders` injected by default, and it is also possible to inject other model classes into each other.
 For instance, in the code example above `DTImageSousChef` has `DTUrlSessionSousChef` injected as it depends upon it to load external images.

-The above code example features the two model classes `SomeSousChef` and `SomeService`.
+The above code example features the two model classes `SomeSousChef` and `SomeIngredient`.
 These are bespoke model classes not included in `Dertisch` but written specifically for the implementing app in question.
 The boilerplate code for `SomeSousChef` looks like this:

 	import Dertisch